-About the Treuman Katz Center for Pediatric Bioethics
+About the Treuman Katz Center for Pediatric Bioethics and Palliative Care

 - Conduct groundbreaking research in bioethics and palliative care to improve pediatric healthcare and clinical research.
 Provide expert bioethics consultations for families, trainees, research staff, investigators, or institutional review boards.
 Develop and present educational programs that fuel useful debate on current bioethical issues.